Whisky performance vs US Stocks

 - Herald Scotland

 What makes Scotch special?
 Clever branding and heavy marketing since the 1850s saw Scotch whisky cross the Atlantic to the USA before Coca-Cola reached Europe.
-Today this $7 billion business accounts for 4% of global spirit sales by volume but 3 times as much by value.
+Today this $10 billion business is going from strength to strength, with exports in 2022 up by 37% year on year.

 Time in the barrel adds flavor and depth for consumers.
 In fact, Scotch whisky must by law mature for a minimum of 3 years to earn the name.
-Nine in 10 bottles of Scotch sold worldwide are blended.
+Around 85% of Scotch sold worldwide is blended.
 Each of those top-selling brands needs to mix together up to 50 different whiskies to create their own unique flavor.
 You can own a range of these Scotches as they mature using WhiskyInvestDirect.

-In March 2016 our customers bought maturing Scotch from the Auchentoshan distillery near Glasgow.
-Made by Suntory, the Japanese owners of Laphroaig and Teacher's, it's used in many global whisky brands.
+In January 2018 our customers bought maturing Scotch from the Inchgower distillery in Speyside.
+Made by Diageo, the owner of best-selling blend Johnnie Walker, it's used in many global whisky brands.

-Already 3 years old, this batch was ageing in barrels previously used to hold bourbon.
-It cost $5.66 to buy per liter of pure alcohol, the industry's standard unit.
+Purchased a few weeks after distillation, this batch was ageing in oak hogsheads.
+It cost $3.69 to buy per liter of pure alcohol, the industry's standard unit.

-Another whisky company then came to us in September 2018, asking to buy all that Auchentoshan from our customers.
-Those who chose to sell received $7.76 per LPA.
-Insured storage had meantime cost $0.62 in total (charged monthly).
-That gave a return of $1.48 net of all costs.
+Another whisky company then came to us in February 2023, asking to buy all that Inchgower from our customers.
+Those who chose to sell received $9.07 per LPA.
+Insured storage had meantime cost $0.97 in total (charged monthly).
+That gave a return of $5.38 net of all costs.

-Equal to 9.4% per year, that's consistent with maturing Scotch whisky's average annual rate of return in US Dollar terms across the last four decades.
+Equal to 19.4% per year, that's well above maturing Scotch whisky's average annual rate of return in US Dollar terms across the last four decades.
+But this wasn't an unusual occurrence.
+You can check out our BTB page to see all the recent bids that helped our clients turn a sizable profit.

 "Allows private investors to trade for the first time in maturing Scotch whisky..."